The Italian Air Force Museum

 Italian Air Force Museum, Vigna di Valle Italian Air Force Museum, Vigna di Valle

 Aermacchi MB.323 (MM554 'RS-10').
 This is the only prototype of the all-metal trainer which was constructed in 1952.
 It was initially flight tested at Guidonia and evaluated against the Fiat G.49.
 The project was finally cancelled in favour of the T-6 Texan.
 In the 1970s it was on display at the Palazzo della Vela in Turin.
-It was had been on display up to 2001 before it was restore, returning in 2009.
-By June 2023 it had been removed from display, possibly placed in the new museum store at Piacenza.
+It was had been on display up to 2001 before it was removed for restoration, returning in 2009.
+By June 2023 it had been removed from display, but had returned by May 2024.

 As photographed in; 1983 and 1988.